ddykiel/ddykiel.github.io/reach-out/index.md

 comments: false
 ---

-If you...
-* Have comments or critiques about anything on this site
-* Would like to collaborate on creative projects
-* Think we would have interesting things to talk about based on [common interests](https://ddykiel.github.io/additional-about/)

-Feel free to reach out!
-I would love to hear from you.
+If you would like to chat or collaborate creatively, feel free to reach out!

 ## Email (the best way to reach me)
 dykiel.daniel@gmail.com